NCEAS/eml/docs/eml-semantic-annotations-primer.md

 - the *subject* of the semantic statement is the `dataset` element containing  the `id` attribute value `"dataset-01"`
 - the `annotation` itself has 2 parts:
-    - `propertyURI` is 'http://purl.obolibrary.org/obo/IAO_0000136', and explicates the relationship, using a term from the [Information Artifact Ontology, IAO](#iao).,
+    - `propertyURI` is 'http://purl.obolibrary.org/obo/IAO_0000136', and explicates the relationship, using a term from the [Information Artifact Ontology, IAO](#iao).
     -  `valueURI` is 'http://purl.obolibrary.org/obo/ENVO_01000177', which resolves to the "grassland biome" term in the [EnvO ontology](#envo) .